-Very early on a network of continental representatives, interested in Farm Management, were identified to assist the Executive in the selection of speakers, potential Congress venues and to encourage potential participants to future Congresses.
+Very early on a network of continental representatives, interested in farm management, was identified to assist the Executive in the selection of speakers, potential Congress venues and to encourage potential participants to future Congresses.
 These persons formed the first Council, and their representation was confirmed at informal regional meetings held during each Congress.
 Over time this representation was subject to more formal election procedures by those attending from particular regions.
 A more detailed constitution was prepared and eventually ratified in 1999, and further minor revisions followed.
 The latest version was approved in 2009.

 Funding of IFMA was particularly difficult in the early years and relied heavily on sponsorship arrangements by the host countries and personal contacts of the Executive Committee members.
 Personal subscription to IFMA were tried in the early years, and apart from some support in Illinois USA, met with little success.
 The numerous currencies and the expense of converting small amounts into £ sterling, made the operation unviable, and the Association carried on with practically no funds for several years.
 Some Congresses donated surplus balances to the Association, but it was not until the 10th and 11th Congresses in the UK and Canada respectively that the Association had any significant reserves.
 Even then these were not sufficient to support necessary Executive travel to potential host countries to firm up the Congress arrangements.
-Subsequently the Irish organisers of the 16th Congress provided much needed additional funds.
+Subsequently the Irish organisers of the 16th Congress provided muchneeded additional funds, and following the high attendance at the 18th Congress in New Zealand funding should be further sustained.

 The 10th Congress in the UK in 1995 provided the first significant funds for IFMA, the money having been voted by the British Organising Committee of the Institute of Agricultural Management.
-The Canadian Organisers of the Calgary Congress in 2007 augmented these funds, so that it was then possible to provide a pump priming loan of £5000 to future Congress Organisers.
-This proved hugely beneficial to those willing to host a Congress.
+The Canadian Organisers of the Calgary Congress in 2007 augmented these funds, so that it was then possible to provide a pump priming loan of \pounds 5,000 (\$7,7801) to future Congress Organisers.
+This proved hugely beneficial to those willing to host a Congress and is still being made available.